dmitrybv/EhLib-vp-theme-hope/src/EhLibDoc/10-using-tdbgrideh-component/31-adjusting-grid-for-filtering-data.md

 `PopupListboxItemEhSortAsc: TPopupListboxItemEhSort;`

-<dd>Item of the list show sorting item Asc and executes sorting in ascending order.</dd>
+<sh>Item of the list show sorting item Asc and executes sorting in ascending order.</sh>

 `PopupListboxItemEhSortDes: TPopupListboxItemEhSort;`

-<dd>Item of the list show sorting item Asc and executes sorting in descending order.</dd>
+<sh>Item of the list show sorting item Asc and executes sorting in descending order.</sh>

 `PopupListboxItemEhLine: TPopupListboxItemEhLine;`

-<dd>Item of the list show horizontal line.
-On choosing doesn't perform any actions.</dd>
+<sh>Item of the list show horizontal line.
+On choosing doesn't perform any actions.</sh>

 `PopupListboxItemEhClearFilter: TPopupListboxItemEhSpec;`